 All rooms are ocean view or ocean front

-Originally we had booked an ocean view room with two queen beds, which is the lowest room category.
+Originally we had booked an ocean-view room with two queen beds, which is the lowest room category.
 We loved this because even the base room features an ocean view – no worrying about views of parking lots!
 When we arrived, they upgraded us to an oceanfront king room based on availability.

 Related: Check out our room tour on YouTube!

 There isn’t an enormous difference between the two – you can see the ocean from both.
 But with the ocean view you may have some partially obstructed views.
 Oceanfront tends to be a little more front and center.
-But you can’t go wrong either way so we recommend checking the price difference between the two and decide from there.
+But you can’t go wrong either way so we recommend checking the price difference between the two and deciding from there.

 In terms of amenities, you can get the full rundown on the hotel website, but here are some of our favorite features: